louisteenbrink/www/posts/2017-07-03-a-world-retreat-is-the-best-thing-we-ve-ever-done.md

 It’s too early to see all the benefits of such an event but only one week later, new connections has been formed, a few trips have been organised to work remotely from a location or another and even more help has been provided or offered than before (which is truly amazing when you already know the level of commitment and care we are all able to deploy from the beginning of this adventure).

 Last but not least, be sure that we will do it again next year!
 We truly don’t know if retreats are the elixir of happiness at work, but for sure, it’s one of it’s main ingredients.
-So let’s enjoy it without moderation ;)
+So let’s enjoy it without moderation!

 With love,